vmware/terraform-provider-vra/website/docs/d/vra_block_device.html.markdown

 ---

 # Data Source: vra_block_device

+Provides a data lookup for a vra_block_device.

 ## Example Usages

-This is an example of how to read a block device data source.

 **Block device data source by its id:**

+This is an example of how to read a block device data source using its ID.

 ```hcl
 data "vra_block_device" "this" {
   id = var.block_device_id